kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 ## Multithreaded $\pi$

-The obvious first impulse is to just write a `@threads` in front of the loop in our `sample_M` routine, well lets follow this impulse.
+The obvious first impulse is to just write a `@threads` in front of the loop in our `sample_M_*` routine, well lets follow this impulse.

 @@important
-We continue working with the draft from the previous section[Not the most efficient way of computing $\pi$](../pi/).
+We continue working with the draft from the previous section, [Not the most efficient way of computing $\pi$](../pi/).
 @@

-For reference, all the results in this section are computed with 4 threads and `N = 2^30`.

 Using this settings the naive implementation shows the following performance
 ```julia-repl